Skylarking: Polarity issue

 On the request of XTC and Virgin Records, Rundgren submitted three different mixdowns of the album before quitting the project.
 The first mix was believed to be lacking in dynamics, while the second was rejected for containing numerous pops, clicks, and digital dropouts.
 According to Partridge, both the label and the band were dissatisfied with the final mix; "We all thought [it was] poor and thin ...
 There was no bass on it, no high tops, and the middle sounded muddy."
 Gregory similarly recalled that it was badly recorded.

 Decades later, it was discovered that the album's master tapes were engineered with an improper sound polarity.
 Mastering engineer John Dent, who discovered the flaw in 2010, attributed it to a wiring error between the multitrack recording and stereo mixing machines, which would not have been aurally evident until after the tapes left Rundgren's studio.
 Dent was able to correct the issue, and his master was released by Partridge's APE House label exclusively on vinyl that same year.
-Rundgren commented: "I think it's total bullshit.
+In 2016, Rundgren contended that the problem either did not exist or was not his fault: "I think it's total bullshit.
 But if such a thing existed, it's because they changed the running order on it and had to remaster it – which I had nothing to do with."
 The master with corrected polarity was eventually issued on CD as well.